MackGrissom/next-portfolio/content/blog/marketing/website-builders.md

 - Small Business Trends found that 43% of cyberattacks target small businesses.

-# Why Using Website Builders is Bad for Business: Statistics

 Website builders have become increasingly popular in recent years, promising a quick and easy solution to creating a website without the need for coding knowledge or technical expertise.
 However, while they may seem like an attractive option for small business owners on a budget, using website builders can ultimately be detrimental to your business.
 Here are some statistics that illustrate why: